 1) “Introductory Videos” are short: 15 seconds to 2 minutes, and no more than 4 minutes.
 If you want to expose a brief message to as many potential viewers as possible, who do not otherwise know you, the shorter the better.
-Anytime someone clicks on a video they are making a small commitment or time and a shorter video just makes it easier for someone to make that decision.
+Anytime someone clicks on a video they are making a small commitment of time and a shorter video just makes it easier for someone to make that decision.
 If they like what they see, then they may be more inclined to watch a longer video from the same creator, whether that might be immediately, or later.

 2) “Content Videos” or marketing videos should be less than 10 min.
-These are videos that have good info and can even be condensed highlights from longer videos.
+These are videos that have relevant info for the viewer and can even be condensed highlights from longer videos.
 They have the potential for being passed along to others if the content is considered by the viewer to be valuable, interesting and/or entertaining.

 3) “Training Videos” can be any length.
-Training, or educational videos could include how to use a specific software, or how to perform maintenance on an engine, or how to use a specific camera, or anything you can imagine.
+Training or educational videos could include how to use specific software, or how to perform maintenance on an engine, or how to use a specific camera or anything you can imagine.
 These could even be complete seminars.
 However, the longer a video is, the less likely it will be viewed at all and the less likely it will be viewed to the end and the less likely it would gain traction as a property that gets passed along broadly (although anything can happen on the Internet).
-In other words, if a 3 hour presentation could be edited down to less than 30 min, it would generate more views.
+In other words, if a 3-hour presentation could be edited down to less than 30 min, it would generate more views.
 However, given a valuable enough seminar, there would still be a smaller amount of viewers who would watch the entire 3 hours.